czipperz/cz/README.md

 * Path manipulation (`path.hpp`).
 * Process control (`process.hpp`).
 * Environment and working directory manipulation (`env.hpp` and `working_directory.hpp`).
-* Formatting objects to text.
+* Formatting objects to text (`format.hpp`).
-* Parsing numbers from text.
+* Parsing numbers from text (`parse.hpp`).
 * Integration with Tracy.

 ## Building

 Requirements: `cmake` and a C++ compiler that supports C++11.

 Suggested: clone the repository and include it in your cmake build via `add_subdirectory()`.

-Alternative: Build locally using `cmake` and then link the resulting library into your program.
-The script `./build-release.sh` will do this automatically.
+Alternative: Build locally using `./build-release` and then link the resulting library into your program.

 ## Benchmarking